 No, many students from various majors on campus join marching

 band each year.
-These students simply enjoy performing music, love
+These students simply enjoy performing, love the

 from their school work.
 In fact, the majority of the members of the

 Butler University Marching Band aren't music majors.